 Medical grade vinyl tubing has superior flexibility and attachment properties (compared to PE tubing), hence it may be better suited for some ICV applications.
 DURECT Corporation sells sterile catheter tubing (vynil), pre-cut to 15 cm lengths, and individually packaged.

 For intra-arterial or intravenous applications in small vessels, refer to our line of specialized catheters.
 These catheters are customized for delivery to small vessels and attachment to the ALZET pump.
 Alternatively, PE-60 tubing can be drawn out over a heat source to a very small size.
 Furthermore, very fine polyethylene tubing can be glued inside PE-60.
-One example of such fine tubing is Intramedic® tubing, available from:
+One example of such fine tubing is Intramedic® tubing, available from Scientific Commodities or Fisher Scientific.

 Edited by Guy Healing and David Smith, Taylor & Francis, 2000.